Deluze/deluze.github.io/docs/_posts/2025-11-17-injecting-custom-tnl-net-events.md

 ## Finding the ClassLinkList

+To add new NetEvents, you need to locate the static `NetClassRep::mClassLinkList` variable in the binary.
+If this offset is located, you can simply append your own `NetClassRepInstance` instances to the game's `NetClassRep::mClassLinkList` before `NetClassRep::initialize` is called.

 The offset of `NetClassRep::mClassLinkList` is a blatant giveaway.
 The function that references this offset contains a string literal that will be baked into the binary, so finding it is not a difficult task.